ChrisPenner/ChrisPenner.github.io/site/posts/intro-to-finger-trees.md

 instance Measured (Sum Int) (Size a) where measure _ = Sum 1

--- We wrap our values in the 'Size'i wrapper and build a Finger Tree alphabet :: FingerTree (Sum Int) (Size Char) alphabet = fromList (fmap Size "abcdefghijklmnopqrstuvwxyz")
+-- We wrap our values in the 'Size' wrapper and build a Finger Tree alphabet :: FingerTree (Sum Int) (Size Char) alphabet = fromList (fmap Size "abcdefghijklmnopqrstuvwxyz")